clebim/GoBarber-frontend-web/README.md

 # Go-Barber FrontEnd Web

-Frontend web to consume for scheduling at the barber
+Frontend web to consume api for scheduling at the barber